Welcome to Nursery!

 There is a focus on reading across school and there is huge benefits to children reading at home.
 As part of school policy, we ask for children to look at books at home and listen to bedtime stories.
 You can help your children by hearing them retell stories, but also checking their comprehension.
 Ask the questions about what they have just heard, what they think will happen next and explain what they think of the books they are reading.
 It is important for children to listen to and read a range of texts as this makes them well rounded excellent readers.

 Inside school, we have carefully placed books throughout our provision and our experienced adults make time to share books with individual children and as part of a group.
-The children have a Story 4 Story session at the end of each day where there is an opportunity to listen to stories uninterrupted and develop a love for reading.
+The children have Story 4 Story time at the end of each session where there is an opportunity to listen to stories uninterrupted and develop a love for reading.
 The children will vote for their favourite story of the week and listen to this again before leaving on a Friday.
 This enables the children to know a range of familiar stories, develop vocabulary and answer questions about the things they have heard.

 We appreciate your help and support in the matter.